bbalog87/catfish-genome/mitogenome_investigation_via_blastn.md

-Trying to grab a mitogenome assembly using blastn and
+## Trying to grab a mitogenome assembly using blastn

 ### Grab from NCBI the mitogenome assembly of Clarias gariepinus mitochondrion, complete genome [NC_027661.1](https://www.ncbi.nlm.nih.gov/search/all/?term=NC_027661.1)